konturio/geocint-runner/README.md

 - your_make (use [private_make.sample](your_make.sample) as an example; take at look that make shouldn't be named "Makefile", use another one name to keep compatibility with geocint-runner repository)

-2.Create a new user with sudo permisions (dufault user is gis).
+2. Create a new user with sudo permisions (dufault user is gis).
 Take at look, that the best practise is to use this user name for creation postgres role and database.
 Path ~/ is an equivalent to /home/your_user/.
 This folder is a working directory for geocint pipeline.

-2. Clone 3 repository (geocint-runner, geocint-openstreetmap, your repo) to ~/
+3. Clone 3 repository (geocint-runner, geocint-openstreetmap, your repo) to ~/

-3. Copy [congig.inc.sh.sample](config.inc.sh.sample) from geocint-runner to root and set variables:
+4. Copy [congig.inc.sh.sample](config.inc.sh.sample) from geocint-runner to root and set variables:
 ```shell
   cp ~/geocint-runner/config.inc.sh.sample ~/config.inc.sh
 ```
   set necessary values of variables.

-4. Add slack integrations:
+5. Add slack integrations:
   * install pip -
 ```shell
 sudo apt install -y python3-pip